GoFightNguyen/katas/soundex.md

 ## American Soundex
 The Soundex code for a name consists of a letter followed by three numerical digits: the letter is the first letter of the name, and the digits encode the remaining consonants.
-Consonants at a similar place of articulation share the same digit so, for example, the labial consonants B, F, P, and V are each encoded as the number 1.
+Consonants at a similar place of articulation share the same digit so, for example, the labial consonants `B, F, P, and V` are each encoded as the number `1`.

 The correct value can be found as follows:
-1. Retain the first letter of the name and drop all other occurrences of a, e, i, o, u, y, h, w.
+1. Retain the first letter of the name and drop all other occurrences of `a, e, i, o, u, y, h, w`.
 2. Replace consonants with digits as follows (after the first letter):
     - `b, f, p, v` → `1`
     - `c, g, j, k, q, s, x, z` → `2`